bareos/bareos/docs/manuals/en/new_main_reference/source/chapter19/autochangers.rst

 :index:`[TAG=Autochanger->Using the] <pair: Autochanger; Using the>`

-.. _using
+.. _using:

-Let’s assume that you have properly defined the necessary Storage daemon Device records, and you have added the **Autochanger = yes** record to the Storage resource in your Director’s configuration file.
+Let’s assume that you have properly defined the necessary Storage daemon Device records, and you have added the Autochanger = yes record to the Storage resource in your Director’s configuration file.

 Now you fill your autochanger with say six blank tapes.

 What do you do to make Bareos access those tapes?

 One strategy is to prelabel each of the tapes.
-Do so by starting Bareos, then with the Console program, enter the **label** command:
+Do so by starting Bareos, then with the Console program, enter the label command:

 ::

    ./bconsole
    Connecting to Director rufus:8101
    1000 OK: rufus-dir Version: 1.26 (4 October 2002)
    *label